Can I Work While My Green Card Application is Processing?

 How Long Does It Take to Get Employment Authorization?

-If you haven’t already applied for a green card, be aware that you can file for employment authorization at the same time you file to adjust status.
-Some people also file an application to obtain a travel document (Form I-131, known as advance parole) along with their application for a green card and employment authorization, in order to be able to travel outside of the U.S. while their green card application is being processed and be allowed reentry without a problem.
+Some people also file an application to obtain a travel document (Form I-131, known as advance parole) along with their green card application and employment authorization.
+This allows them to travel outside of the U.S. while their application is processing.

 Be aware, though, that USCIS will process your request for employment authorization before your application for advance parole to reduce your wait time for a decision on your ability to work.

-If you want to know how long it may take for USCIS to process your application for employment authorization, or any other application for benefits that you file, you can refer to the agency’s online database to check case processing times.
+If you want to know how long it may take for USCIS to process your application for employment authorization or any other application for benefits that you file, you can refer to the agency’s online database to check case processing times.

-What Does an Employment Authorization Document ExpireHow Do You Prove That You’re Authorized to Work?
+How Do You Prove That You’re Authorized to Work?

-If USCIS mailed your EAD, but you never received it, you can create an online inquiry for your undelivered card.
+If USCIS mailed your EAD but you never received it, you can create an online inquiry for your undelivered card.
 You can use the USCIS card inquiry system for any card that you’re supposed to receive from them but didn’t.

-What Does an Employment Authorization Document Expire?
+When Does an Employment Authorization Document Expire?

 What if You Work Without a Permit?

-A person who works for an employer in the U.S. without having a work permit is unlawfully employed.
+Green Card Application - Unauthorized Work - Nanthaveth & AssociatesA person who works for an employer in the U.S. without having a work permit is unlawfully employed.
 An individual is also considered unlawfully employed if their permit expires and they continue to work.
 Unlawful employment, however, does not just mean employment with a company.
 It also pertains to an individual operating a business enterprise of their own.

 Unlawful employment includes: